 Tonight

 There’s so many straight whothunkits in ESPN’s rankings, I don’t even know where to begin.
 The madness really starts at number one overall.
 I love Mookie Betts, so I don’t want to go down this rabbit hole too far, but number one over Acuña?
 Over Tatis? *Lisa Simpson grumble* Okay, let’s focus in on the top 20 1st basemen — aperture out; Instagram blur filter in; Wonder Twins activate in the form of a bust. *sees a Dolly Parton chest begin to form* No, no, no!
 Not that kind of bust.
-ESPN has Dom Smith 78th overall, and above Paul Goldschmidt, Max Muncy, Matt Olson — almost 120 spots higher than Josh Bell, who they had ranked incorrectly (!!!) at 41st overall last year — Did they really like Josh Bell last year or was that a mishap when Clara Bell was pulling a name out of Tristan’s hat?
+ESPN has Dom Smith 78th overall, and above Paul Goldschmidt, Max Muncy, Matt Olson — almost 120 spots higher than Josh Bell, who they had ranked incorrectly (!!!) at 41st overall last year — Did they really like Josh Bell last year or was that a dream?
 Oh, I can’t close my eyes and make it go away!
 How long I must sing this song?!
 How much did they see if a 60-game season to go from 41st overall on Josh Bell to him being traded to a better lineup and now being ranked at 200th overall?
 Okay, I don’t like Josh Bell either, but what are they even doing?
 If you like Dom Smith, then great, but are they even briefly considering how he might be squeezed for playing time?
 They have him ranked 50 spots before Eric Hosmer, who is locked into a cleanup spot in a stacked lineup.
 Dom Smith has never hit 20 homers in pro ball — in a lot of seasons!
 I’m losing my mind!

 Broken rankings under ESPN’s tweet